 What Is Kodi?

-It is designed to be used from your living room couch, so you’ll often hear that Kodi has a “10 foot user interface.”
-It allows users to play almost any file format for video, music, podcasts, and pictures on your TV, no matter where you store them.
+It is designed to be used from your living room couch, so you’ll often hear that Kodi has a “10-foot user interface.”
+It allows Kodi users to play almost any file format for video, music, podcasts, and images on your TV, no matter where you store them.

-If you’re wondering what’s in a name, Kodi versions have usually been named after popular sci-fi, comic book, or generally geeky references:
+If you’re wondering how the nicknames for each version come about, Kodi versions have usually been named after popular sci-fi, comic book, or generally geeky references: